-We got the scoop on some of the top retail trends to spot in 2017:
+We got the scoop on some of the top retail trends to spot:

-Amazon recently announced the launch of their new self-checkout store, Amazon Go, which is predicted to change the retail industry drastically.
-The 1,800-square-foot grocery store will allow shoppers to sign-in to the store simply by swiping their Amazon Go app as they enter.
+Amazon announced the launch of their new self-checkout store, Amazon Go, which was predicted to change the retail industry drastically.
+The 1,800-square-foot grocery store allows shoppers to sign-in to the store simply by swiping their Amazon Go app as they enter.
 Once signed-in, consumers can grab what they want from the shelves and walk right out of the store without having to line up at a checkout.

-Everything picked up by the consumer will be logged in the app itself, and will be automatically charged to the consumer’s synced method of payment once they’ve left the store.
-This model will make grocery shopping far more efficient and time-effective for consumers, and retailers can gain valuable insights on individual shopping habits and store navigation.
+Everything picked up by the consumer are logged in the app itself, and is automatically charged to the consumer’s synced method of payment once they’ve left the store.
+This model makes grocery shopping far more efficient and time-effective for consumers, and retailers can gain valuable insights on individual shopping habits and store navigation.

-The concept has created major buzz within the retail industry, and is scheduled to open its doors to Seattle shoppers later this year.
+The concept created major buzz within the retail industry, and inspired many more.

 Clothing retailers are getting in on the progressive fun with the launch of interactive mirrors.
-Major retailers like Nordstrom, Neiman Marcus, and Rebecca Minkoff are piloting this interactive technology in flagship stores and gauging how well it’s accepted by shoppers.
+Major retailers like Nordstrom, Neiman Marcus, and Rebecca Minkoff piloted this interactive technology in flagship stores and gauged how well it was accepted by shoppers.

-The idea behind this retail technology is really to solve some of the common pain points that pop up throughout the shopper experience.
-Located in the fitting area, shoppers can now analyze a 360-degree view of the outfit they’re trying on, compare different outfit options side-by-side, and even send a video of the outfit to friends for a second opinion.
+Located in the fitting area, shoppers can analyze a 360-degree view of the outfit they’re trying on, compare different outfit options side-by-side, and even send a video of the outfit to friends for a second opinion.

-Brands are already beginning to see the customer support potential that can come from such a technology.
-At Ralph Lauren’s New York City store, shoppers can now request a new size or colour entirely through the interactive mirror without ever having to leave the dressing room.
+Brands are already seeing the customer support potential that can come from such a technology.
+Companies like MemoMi Inc. in Palo Alto, California, are transforming the shopping experience by applying augmented reality to its line of “memory mirrors”.
+At Ralph Lauren’s New York City store, shoppers can now request a new size or colour through the interactive mirror without ever having to leave the dressing room.
 Within moments of the request, consumers will then receive a message that an employee is on their way with the new size.

 Talk about service.

-Virtual and augmented reality (VR and AR) have been major topics within the technology industry over the past year, and it’s benefits in retail are becoming more apparent as retailers experiment in-store.
-At the moment, home improvement retailers are finding AR and VR technologies to be the most beneficial to their structure, as it allows shoppers to see how a new decor or home renovation would actually look before buying.
+Virtual and augmented reality (VR and AR) have been major topics within the technology industry over the past years, and its benefits in retail are becoming more apparent as retailers experiment in-store.